vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 After you download the server media, you activate the product by completing the product activation wizard.
 The wizard walks you through the steps to connect the server with the Microsoft Clearing House via the internet to validate the data.
 Alternatively, for offline servers, the activation wizard offers phone or web activation.
 For more information, see [Activate the Remote Desktop Services license server](/windows-server/remote/remote-desktop-services/rds-activate-license-server).

-During the [Terminal Server activation process](/troubleshoot/windows-server/remote/terminal-server-license-for-deployment?source=recommendations#method-1-for-windows-xp-professional-licenses-that-were-obtained-through-the-volume-licensing-program), you’re asked to select the **License Program and Agreement Number**.
+During the [Terminal Server activation process](/troubleshoot/windows-server/remote/terminal-server-license-for-deployment?source=recommendations#method-1-for-windows-xp-professional-licenses-that-were-obtained-through-the-volume-licensing-program), you're asked to select the **License Program and Agreement Number**.

 If you're unsure of the program type for the License ID used to buy your RDS Client Access Licenses (CALs), go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2297440" target="_blank">Contracts</a> page and check the **Parent program** column.